 The referrer string is most often used to gather

 you want to collect statistics per site, then you will need to perform

 Determining search terms

 When the referrer is a search engine results page, many search engines also

 suffice to pull out the raw search term.
 This could then be used to present the

 form of geolocation: that is, guessing the country of a given client.

-Written by Neil Coffey.
+Editorial page content written by Neil Coffey.
 Copyright © Javamex UK 2021.
 All rights reserved.